Warwickshire Police

 Warwickshire Police is the territorial police force responsible for policing Warwickshire in England.
-It is the second smallest territorial police force in England and Wales after the City of London Police, with only 823 (full-time equivalents) regular officers as of September 2017.
+It is the second smallest territorial police force in England and Wales after the City of London Police, with 1,126 regular officers as of July 2024.
 The resident population of the force area is 554,002.

 History

 The force was established in 1840 as Warwickshire Constabulary.
 It did not, however, even cover all the rural areas of the county until 1857.
 Birmingham, Coventry, Leamington Spa, Stratford-upon-Avon and Warwick originally had their own police forces.
 The Warwickshire force absorbed Warwick Borough Police in 1875 and Stratford-upon-Avon Borough Police in 1889 with Leamington Borough Police lasting until 1946.
 In 1969, Coventry City Police amalgamated with Warwickshire Constabulary and the force became Warwickshire and Coventry Constabulary.
 However, with the inclusion of Coventry in the new county of the West Midlands in 1974, Coventry passed to the new West Midlands Police, which also took over the areas of the Birmingham City Police and part of the northwestern area of Warwickshire (around Solihull and Sutton Coldfield).
 Warwickshire Constabulary reverted to its old name.
 In 2001, its name was changed to Warwickshire Police.

 Under proposals announced by the then Home Secretary, Charles Clarke, on 6 February 2006, Warwickshire Police would have merged with Staffordshire Police, West Mercia Constabulary and West Midlands Police to form a single strategic force for the West Midlands region.
 These proposals were subsequently abandoned.

 Warwickshire Police was until April 2007 a partner alongside three other forces in the Central Motorway Police Group.

 In December 2010, the Warwickshire Justice Centre was completed in Newbold Terrace, Leamington Spa.
 As well as a police station, the complex houses the magistrates' court, Crown Court, County Court, and other agencies such as the Probation Service and Victim Support.
 It was officially opened by Queen Elizabeth II on 4 March 2011.
 A similar complex was already in operation in Nuneaton.